limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 ![screenshot-20](/assets/images/posts/pinkys-palace-walkthrough/screenshot-20.png)

-It's fortunate `adminhelper` is small and simple.
+It's fortunate that `adminhelper` is small and simple.
 This is how the disassembly of the main function looks like.

 ![screenshot-21](/assets/images/posts/pinkys-palace-walkthrough/screenshot-21.png)